 Choose the Right Floss

 Choose a floss based on the amount of space between your teeth.
 Is it a lot?
-Use a thick floss, or even dental tape if you have gaps.
+Use a thick floss, or dental tape if you have large gaps between your teeth.
 Are your teeth very tight?
 A thin floss is likely to be more comfortable for you to use, and you may even prefer a waxed floss.
 It’s never a bad idea to experiment and see what works best for you.

 Schedule an Appointment